 Overview of the visit to the Tiger’s Nest Monastery

 Tiger’s Nest Monastery is a short, enjoyable trip which is doable for every person.
 It takes a full day to visit this Monastery.
 During the visit, it takes an easy four /five hour to do the round trip hike, an additional one hour to tour the Monastery on average.
 Many people also have lunch in the cafeteria close to the monastery.

 Bhutan consists of the only international airport and two airlines operating flights to Bhutan.

 Daily flights run from Kathmandu to Paro and return also.
 However, the schedule of the flights may be changed.
 Please verify with your agency before booking your tour packages.

 Most importantly, October and April being the peak season.
 Make sure you book your ticket, packages as soon as possible.
 You can enter Bhutan from the land port, but you must travel through India.

 Ways to get to Tiger’s Nest Monastery

 Due to the geographic location, the means to get to the monastery is only by hiking.
 There are no vehicles that make the drive up to the monastery.
-However, you can hire a horse to carry you to the half-way, for those who cannot hike the entire way.
-Trip to Tiger Nest Monastery is an easy task due to its quite comfortable journey and altitude.
+However, you can hire a horse to carry you to the half-way, for those who cannot hike the entire way. hiking to Tiger’s Nest Monastery is an easy walk and comfortable journey and we get in quite a high altitude.

-The Tiger’s Nest Monastery is 10 km north of Paro, and it is a 20 minutes car-drive from Paro.
-The visit to the Tiger’s Nest Monastery can take between 6 hours to a full day based upon your trip itinerary.
+The Tiger’s Nest Monastery nearby Paro about 10km north, and it is a 20 minutes car-drive from Paro.
+The visit to the Tiger’s Nest Monastery is a half day trip and after we will join the city tour of Paro.
 To this, you need to add one more hour to tour the monastery and enjoy a serene environment.
 Many people also prefer to have lunch in the cafeteria located midway on the hike.